 The School welcomes enquiries relating to hardware of telecommunications, computer networks, games technology, electronic engineering and software engineering.
 Areas of research in which staff are currently active include gaming, e-business, home automation, learning technologies, intelligent systems, security and forensics, robotics and cloud computing.

-What's covered in the course?
+What's covered in this course?

-A PhD, “Doctor of Philosophy”, is the highest-level qualification, based on individual and detailed research, resulting in a thesis of about 80,000 words.
+A PhD, ''Doctor of Philosophy'', is the highest-level qualification, based on individual and detailed research, resulting in a thesis of about 80,000 words.

 The School offers specialist supervision if you wish to pursue research programmes for the award of PhD.
 You may undertake your research either full-time or part-time.
 If you are accepted for PhD research you will be assigned to a Director of Studies (your main supervisor) and at least one second supervisor.
 There will be a programme of training workshops and seminars to support you.